paulomenon/paulomenon.github.io/_posts/2050-01-22-welcome-page.markdown

 Paulo has over 20 years of experience in IT.
 He began his career programming in Java before popular frameworks like Hibernate emerged.
 His journey started in Brazil as a JBoss consultant, working as a contractor for Red Hat and its partners.
 After some time, he moved to the UK, continuing as a consultant for Red Hat UK, again as a contractor/partner, for another three years.
 Paulo then joined Red Hat as a permanent employee in 2015.

 Paulo, a hands-on Senior Architect and former Principal Consultant, now contributes to architecture design for App modernisation, cloud applications migration, DevOps, GitOps, MLOps, Automation, and Integration.
-He also actively participates in delivering solutions to Kubernetes.
+He also actively participates in delivering Kubernetes solutions.

 ## Giveback to the community